elte-nlp/elte-nlp-course/nlp_15-llm_zoo.md

 Architectural and training changes:

-- Alternating dense and sparse attention leyers;
+- Alternating dense and sparse attention layers;
 - Sampled training (not all training data is used).

 Few-shot performance very close to SOTA on several tasks.